Ahmed-CYB/mcp-test/challenges/ftp-weak-permissions/README.md

 # FTP Weak Permissions Challenge

+## Learning Objectives
+- Understand the risks associated with weak file permissions on FTP servers.
+- Learn how to exploit misconfigured FTP servers to gain unauthorized access to sensitive files.

 ## Scenario
-TechCorp has deployed an FTP server for internal file sharing.
-However, due to a configuration oversight, a sensitive file is accessible to the public.
-Your goal is to exploit the FTP configuration to retrieve the flag.
+A small startup is using an FTP server to share files internally.
+However, due to misconfigurations and weak permissions, their files are vulnerable to unauthorized access.
+Your task is to exploit these weaknesses and retrieve the sensitive information stored on the server.

-## Instructions
+## Accessing the Challenge
-- Use the Kali Linux container to interact with the FTP server at `ftp://victim:21`
+- Use the Kali Linux GUI to connect to the FTP server at `ftp://172.25.0.10`
-- The target file is inside the FTP directory with improper permissions.

-## Learning Objectives
-- Understand FTP server configuration and file permissions
-- Learn to exploit misconfigured file permissions in FTP
-- Practice using FTP client tools for enumeration
+- Username: `user`
+- Password: `pass123`

 ## Hints
-1. Consider the default permissions that might allow public access.
-2. The anonymous user might have more access than expected.
+1. Explore the directories exposed by the FTP server for misconfigured permissions.
-3. Look for files with world-readable permissions.
+2. Look into the `/srv/ftp/` directory for sensitive files accessible to anonymous users.
+3. Check the file permissions to find any that are unexpectedly readable.